DataDog/documentation/content/en/real_user_monitoring/browser/setup_server_side.md

 {{< tabs >}}
 {{% tab "Nginx" %}}

-The Datadog RUM Injector leverages the [Nginx Dynamic Modules capability][1] to implement a response body filter.
+The Datadog RUM Server Side Instrumentation method leverages the [Nginx Dynamic Modules capability][1] to implement a response body filter.
 The filter injects the RUM SDK into the response body for responses identified as HTML.

 To automatically instrument your RUM application: